Mind is the Master power that moulds and makes,

 The whole thing is very simple: “Thou art That” here and now.
 Remove the covering of the ego; let go of the ego.
 And when the ego is completely gone, the only thing left is the infinite Self.
 Where the ego rises not, there is the Self.

 So, in everyday life, as we meet people, situations, every time we see something we don’t like we should turn within.
 See it within ourselves and let go of it.
-Now this is will not clear us in one day or one week because there’s an awful lot to be cleared.
-We have developed through many lifetimes ego-attachments and desires, and they don’t go in one or two days.
+Now this will not clear us in one day or one week because there’s an awful lot to be cleared.
+We have developed through many lifetimes ego-attachments and desires, and they don’t disappear in one or two days.

 When we start letting go of the ego, it appears sometimes as though the ego is getting stronger and stronger, and bigger and bigger.
 That’s not true: it will never get any bigger than it is right now.
 What happens is that as we let go of it, more of it presents itself to us.
 We are looking at it more, and it appears sometimes as though the ego is getting bigger.
 Actually we are just facing up to more of it that was there all the time.
 Looking away from ego does not dissolve it: it just remains there until the time comes that we are forced to let go of it.

 So, daily, right through the entire day, if we will just look at the world and realize that we are seeing it through our own eyes, through our own consciousness, through our own understanding, that what we see out there is nothing but ourselves, this can effect a rapid positive growth that will show results immediately: the first week you will feel better.
 And as you keep doing this you’ll get lighter and lighter and lighter.
-Happiness will get more and more and more; sorrow will get less and less.
+Happiness will become more and more and more; sorrow will become less and less.

-But the main warning I give you is: don’t expect it overnight, and if the ego appears to loom up larger it’s only because you’re facing it, whereas before you were looking away from it.
+But the main warning I give you is: don’t expect it overnight.
+And if the ego appears to loom up larger it’s only because you’re facing it, whereas before you were looking away from it.

 Nancy just asked, “Well, how do you do it?”
 Well, you see someone out there who’s trying to be the life of the party—the number-one, and you don’t like it.
 If we don’t like the other one trying to be the number-one, it’s only because we want to be the number-one.
 All right, so what do we do?
 You have to go within and look for it, and stay with it until you see it.
 If you will go within, meditate on it, quiet your mind, the answer will always come.
 You will see: “Why, yes.
 I, too, want to be the number-one.
 And I was resentful because the other one was trying to be the number-one.”
 And then when you see you want to be the number-one, say to yourself: “This I must let go of,” with a wish to let go.
 And just by the wish to let go, you are letting go of a bit of ego.

 There are no better lessons than those we get from our family.
 You’ll find family the best means of growing.
 And the main reason for that is that we choose our parents.
 And we choose parents who have similar characteristics to our own.
 And so there’s always a to-and-fro between parent and child because of this.
-The parents are telling the children what to do and the children are fighting right back—up and back, up and back, all the time.
-Most of the time the parent and child are together, there’s a constant to-and-fro on the thing we’re talking about.
+The parents are telling the children what to do and the children are fighting right back—forward and back, forward and back, all the time.
+Most of the time the parent and child are together there’s a constant to-and-fro on the thing we’re talking about.
 Because we have it in ourselves, we see it in our parent, or we see it in our child, and they see it in us.
 Which causes quite a lot of friction.
 Now there can be the opposite relationship, too, where we can have an ego-lift if our parent has the things that we like.
 The parent and child are together on something that they both agree on, then there’s an elation, a support of the ego going on all the time.
 That’s possible also.

 Now, ego, the same way it goes down on rebuff, goes up on praise.
 So we should look for it in two ways.
 Now, remember, anything that can be lifted by words of praise can be as quickly dropped by the opposite words.
 And the state that we want to attain to is one of equanimity, where we are always happy.
 Where our happiness does not depend on people and things outside of ourselves.
 The real Happiness, with a capital H, is our natural state, and is independent of people of things.
-Any time it’s dependent upon anything outside of ourselves, it’s an ego-pleasure, which must necessarily have an ego-pain after it.
+Any time it’s dependent upon anything outside of ourselves it’s an ego-pleasure, which must necessarily have an ego-pain after it.
 And yet all joy that we feel in this world is only the feeling of the Self, more or less.
 Even though we attribute it to someone or something outside, that feeling of joy that we feel is nothing but the Self.
 And so I say, all joy has its source in the Self, and all misery that we feel has its source in the ego.
 And there’s another way of letting go of ego: every time we feel unhappy, look for the ego-motivation.
 There’s something we want, and we’re frustrated and we’re unhappy.
 Seek the ego-source; you see it, you’ll automatically let of of it and you’ll feel happy again.

 Another way of saying it is: “There’s nothing out there but our consciousness.”
 Whatever we see wrong out there, the mote is in our eye.
 A master sees nothing but perfection, in you, in everyone and in everything.
 If he says otherwise, he’s just talking for the benefit of the hearer, in order to communicate.